Contemporary Celtic Music, Poetry, and Peace in Ireland

 Keltori

-The Greeks, who gave the Celts their group name, Keltori, referred to them as the first philosophers.
+The Greeks, who gave the Celts their group name, Keltori, ("Hidden People"), referred to them as the first philosophers.
 The Druids were their scholarly class: According to the celebrated Cambridge philoligist Nora K. Chadwick, the peak of recognition for Druidic power and prestige “was most probably at the period of the height of Gaulish independence.
 This at least is what we might deduce from the elaborate political organization with which Caesar credits them” (The Druids, 1966, 2nd ed.
 1997, p.
 84).

 The Celts shared a lifestyle as rich as their ancient contemporaries, the Hindus.
 Their languages share the same ancient Indo-European, Sanskrit, root meanings.
 While the Hindus sustained their peaceful lifestyle of magnificent opulence, culminating in the pursuit of enlightenment as an inalienable right for every individual, well into the end of the first millennium AD, western European Celtic people’s progress toward the same level of high culture was thwarted by the expansion of the Roman Empire.